 We sponsor 401(k) savings plans for eligible employees of UGI and certain of UGI's domestic subsidiaries.
 Generally, participants in these plans may contribute a portion of their compensation on either a before-tax basis, or on both a before-tax and after-tax basis.
 These plans also provide for employer matching contributions at various rates.
-The cost of benefits under the savings plans totaled \$14.3 in Fiscal 2016, \$15.2 in Fiscal 2015 and \$14.7 in Fiscal 2014.
+The cost of benefits under the savings plans totaled \$15.1 in Fiscal 2017, \$14.3 in Fiscal 2016 and \$15.2 in Fiscal 2015.
 The Company also sponsors certain nonqualified supplemental defined contribution executive retirement plans.
 These plans generally provide supplemental benefits to certain executives that would otherwise be provided under retirement plans but are prohibited due to limitations imposed by the Internal Revenue Code.
 The Company makes payments to self-directed grantor trusts with respect to these supplemental defined contribution plans.
-Such payments during Fiscal 2016, Fiscal 2015 or Fiscal 2014 were not material.
-At September 30, 2016 and 2015, the total fair values of the grantor trust investment assets, which amounts are included in other noncurrent assets on the Consolidated Balance Sheets, were \$4.6 and \$4.2, respectively.
+Such payments during Fiscal 2017, Fiscal 2016 and Fiscal 2015 were not material.
+At September 30, 2017 and 2016, the total fair values of these grantor trust investment assets, which amounts are included in "Other assets" on the Consolidated Balance Sheets, were \$3.6 and \$4.6, respectively.